 - Postpartum Care

 - Pelvic Organ Prolapse

-What should I expect at my first treatment for Pelvic Floor Physiotherapy
+What should I expect at my first pelvic floor physical therapy?

 Going to any exam can be overwhelming, but the overall process of pelvic floor physiotherapy isn’t as extreme as most users realize.
 First, the physio will take a complete history of your bladder function, bowel function, sexual function, and medical history.
-They’ll also take notes on your fitness activities, where your pelvic floor will be examined shortly after.
+They’ll also take notes on your fitness activities.
 From here, the actual exam will begin, which takes approximately 80 to 90 minutes.

 The exam itself begins by checking the pelvic floor by viewing a kegel and a cough.
-A physio will also ask you to bear down and go through your entire physical body to search for tights spots.
+A physio will also ask you to bear down and search for tight spots through your entire physical body.
 Afterward, if allowed, the therapist will internally assess the muscles with a glove and lubricant.

-Once the exam is completed, the physical therapist will develop a routine for you to get better.
-The treatment itself can range from exercises, biofeedback, and the manual treatment of muscles.
-Physical therapists will also discuss with you advice on fitness, good bladder and bowel habits, and much more.
+Once the exam is complete, the physical therapist will develop a routine for you to get better.
+The treatment itself can range from exercises, biofeedback, and the manual therapy of muscles.
+Physical therapists will also advise on fitness, good bladder and bowel habits, and more.

-The ultimate goal of Pelvic Floor Physiotherapy is to improve a person’s pelvic floor functionality through exercising, lifestyle adjustments, education, and actual treatment to eliminate and decrease symptoms.
+The ultimate goal of Pelvic Floor Physiotherapy is to improve a person’s pelvic floor functionality through exercising, lifestyle adjustments, education, and actual treatment to decrease or eliminate symptoms.